MLMI2-CSSI/foundry/CONTRIBUTING.md

 ## Contributing code

-If you have improvements to TensorFlow, send us your pull requests!
+If you have improvements to Foundry, send us your pull requests!
 For those just getting started, Github has a
 [how to](https://help.github.com/articles/using-pull-requests/).